 Our FEM-based Clinical Nutrition program has candidacy accreditation from the Accreditation Council of Education for Nutrition and Dietetics (ACEND).
 It was launched in 2021 to meet ACEND requirements for nutrition master’s programs.
 Our commitment to their standards ensures you can earn the verification statement required for the registration exam for dietitian nutritionists by the Commission on Dietetic Registration (CDR).

 You’ll get this enhanced, quality education at some of the nation’s most affordable tuition rates.
 On top of that, any student who enrolls in UCM’s Clinical Nutrition degree program automatically receives a $1,000 scholarship.

 Complete your Clinical Nutrition degree fast at UCM

-At UCM, we offer an 18-month path to achieve your Master of Science in Nutrition degree and start helping others as quickly as possible.
+At UCM, we offer an 1.5 year path to achieve your Master of Science in Nutrition degree and start helping others as quickly as possible.
 With UCM’s online and hybrid master’s degrees in Nutrition, you’ll also have flexibility in completing your Clinical Nutrition degree while you manage other aspects of life.